Samuel Prescott

 Samuel Prescott (August 19, 1751 – c.
 1777) was an American physician and a Massachusetts Patriot during the American Revolutionary War.
-He is best known for his role in Paul Revere's "midnight ride" to warn the townspeople of Concord, Massachusetts of the impending British army move to capture guns and gunpowder kept there at the beginning of the American Revolution.
+He is best known for his role in Paul Revere's "midnight ride" to warn the townspeople of Concord, Massachusetts, of the impending British army move to capture guns and gunpowder kept there at the beginning of the American Revolution.
 He was the only participant in the ride to reach Concord.

 Early life

 Little is known for certain about Prescott's life outside of his involvement in the dramatic events before and during the Battles of Lexington and Concord.
 He was born on August 19, 1751.
-He grew up in Concord, Massachusetts where his family had lived for generations.
+He grew up in Concord, Massachusetts, where his family had lived for generations.
 He became a physician, as his father and grandfather had been before him.

-According to tradition, Samuel Prescott was courting Lydia Mulliken of Lexington, Massachusetts just prior to the outbreak of the American Revolution.
+According to tradition, Samuel Prescott was courting Lydia Mulliken of Lexington, Massachusetts, just prior to the outbreak of the American Revolution.
 Lydia lived with her widowed mother, four brothers and two sisters in a home across Cambridge Road from Munroe's Tavern.
 Her older sibling, Nathanial, worked in his late father's clock shop and was a member of Captain John Parker's militia.

 Due to the fact that Paul Revere referred to Prescott as a "high son of Liberty," (meaning an ardent supporter of the Patriot cause), some have speculated that Prescott had ties to the Sons of Liberty or acted as a courier for the Committees of Correspondence prior to the start of the Revolution.

 The Midnight Ride

 On the evening of April 18, 1775, Paul Revere and William Dawes were dispatched by Joseph Warren to warn Samuel Adams and John Hancock, who were then in Lexington, that a British expedition was on its way to arrest them.
 Warren also instructed Revere and Dawes to warn provincial officials in Concord that British troops intended to confiscate or destroy the armaments being amassed there by the province's militia.
 Revere and Dawes took different routes but met in Lexington about midnight and successfully warned Adams and Hancock, who quickly left Lexington.
 Revere and Dawes then proceeded towards Concord to complete their second mission.

-Samuel Prescott was headed home to Concord from Lexington when he encountered Revere and Dawes on horseback around 1 a.m. on April 19.
+Samuel Prescott was headed home to Concord from the home of a lady friend in Lexington when he encountered Revere and Dawes on horseback around 1 a.m. on April 19.
 Revere later described their meeting in his 1775 deposition to the Massachusetts Provincial Congress and in a 1798 letter to Jeremy Belknap.
 Revere claimed that Prescott was a "high son of Liberty"--suggesting that he was trustworthy.
 Upon hearing about their mission, Prescott offered to assist Revere and Dawes, pointing out that he was known in the area and residents would be more likely to believe a warning coming from him rather than strangers.